OpenZeppelin/defender-templates/defender/gasless-nft-minting/README.md

 A user with a signed request can send the request to the Relayer Autotask via HTTP and also not spend gas.

-The Relayer Autotask verify the request and signature and execute the transaction on-chain if they are valid.
+The Relayer Autotask verifies the request and signature and executes the transaction on-chain if they are valid.

 ### Signing and Relaying with scripts